leviwillms/MMM-Asset-Portfolio/README.md

 - The Alpha Vantage API call limitiations are 5/minute and 500/day.

 ### Feedback
 This is my first crack at building a Magic Mirror Module, there is still much to do in terms of optimization and additional features.
-This initial release is to be primarily to show in my capstone project for school.
-I plan to continue to work on this project, so please leave any feedback you can think on in the forum.
+This initial release is primarily to show as a part of my capstone project for my diploma.
+I plan to continue to work on this project, so please leave any feedback you can think in the forum.
 Thank you!

 The MIT License (MIT)
 =====================